 The members of Trinity Lutheran Church have a long tradition of responding to the ongoing needs in our community.
 The need is greater now than ever before to help those less fortunate with basic needs such as housing and food.
 Please consider helping in any way that you can while still being aware of health safety considerations.
-Eventually, as more people recover from a bout with COVID-19, their volunteer services will be very valuable in the community.
-They may, in many cases, be able to return to work.
-But, even now, if you are at low risk for becoming severely ill, please consider volunteering.
+Volunteer services are essential to the community and the greater world as a whole.
 There is also a dire need for financial support throughout the Grand Rapids area of non-profits.
 Clearly, it would be impossible to make an exhaustive list of current opportunities to be of help.
 Please consider some of the opportunities listed below while continuing to be aware of others that become apparent to you.

 State of Michigan: Go to the State of Michigan website often to find many ways to volunteer